gonzogomez/go/README.md

 ```

 ## Running the tests
 Tests issue all the different requests supported.
-The test all issue requests that should return an error.
+The tests all issue requests that should return an error.

 How to run tests: